streckgumman/DAT257group10/README.md

 **Link to trello:**
 https://trello.com/b/wqvnnadf/dat257-group-10
+Here you can find the groups user-stories.

 **Link to drive**
 https://drive.google.com/open?id=1Anqb0hKxk4iKKPQ-nFicwSI5b1sDw4eg
+Here you can find the social contract, team reflections, customer-value and scope, design decisions & product structure, meetingnotes etc.

 **Where to find individual reflections:**
 There is a separate folder for every member of the group.
-The individual reflections can be found in respective folder.
+The individual reflections can be found in respective folder in the git repository.

 **Description Week by Week MAIN assignments**:
 (first two weeks excluded)